The Stages Of A Victim’s Experience Without Getting Help & Support

 The victim denies the seriousness of the situation and excuses the abuser or calls them names: “He is stupid.
 He is scum.
 It didn’t affect me that much.”

-Victims’ Assistance agencies most often see victims seeking help at the point when the scam is discovered and panic sets in.
+Victims’ Assistance organizations and service providers most often see victims seeking help at the point when the scam is discovered and panic sets in.
 Unfortunately, victims are not careful who they are asking for help and end up in the hands of fakes, amateurs, or scammers again!

 Lack of Support

 Of course, all of this assumes the victim has not found a real support provider or other professional victims’ assistance.
 This is what typical victims go through with amateur hate groups.

 This is quite a different picture if the scam victim obtains support from SCARS or other competent providers, such as local trauma counseling or therapist to help them through the recovery from their relationship scam and onto recovery.